 PFC James Roger Burden was born on December 13, 1917, in Wapakoneta, Ohio, to Fred E. Burden & Hazel M. Fry-Burden.
-He grew up at 611 Maple Street in Wapakoneta with his four sisters and six brothers.
-He was known as “Roger.” to his family and friends.
-He attended high school for two years and worked as a truck driver.
+He grew up at 611 Maple Street in Wapakoneta with his four sisters and six brothers and was known as “Roger” to his family and friends.
+He attended high school for two years before going to work as a truck driver.

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
 He was assigned as a truck driver to HQ Company, 192nd Tank Battalion.

-The 192nd was sent to Camp Polk, Louisiana, in the late summer of 1941 to take part in maneuvers from September 1st through 30th.
-During the maneuvers, HQ Company serviced the tanks of the battalion, but they did not actively participate in the maneuvers.
+The 192nd was sent to Camp Polk, Louisiana, in the late summer of 1941 to take part in maneuvers from September 1 through 30.
+During the maneuvers, Hq Company serviced the tanks of the battalion, but they did not actively participate in the maneuvers.
 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 On the side of a hill, the battalion learned they were being sent overseas.
 Men too old to go overseas were released from federal service and the replacements came from the 753rd Tank Battalion.